polkadot-fellows/JIPs/JIP-3.md

   its length when encoding.
 The length should be encoded using variable-length general natural number serialization.

-## Common types
+## Types

-The following "common" types are defined:
+The following types are defined:

     bool = 0 (False) OR 1 (True)
     Option<T> = 0 OR (1 ++ T)